 Does this sound familiar?
 Marketing generates leads that sales says are low-quality.
-Sales struggles to hit quota, and the product team ships features that don’t seem to move the needle.
-This friction between departments is a silent killer of growth, born from teams working in silos without a unified strategy.
-When everyone has a different definition of success, you waste resources, miss opportunities, and create a disjointed customer experience.
+The sales team struggles to hit quota, while the product team ships features that don't seem to move the needle.
+This internal friction is a silent growth killer, born from teams working in silos without a unified strategy.
+When everyone has a different definition of success, you waste resources and create a disjointed customer experience.
 A go-to-market strategy isn’t just a plan; it’s the operational blueprint that gets everyone pulling in the same direction.
-This is why many companies turn to saas GTM consulting services to act as a neutral third party, bridging these divides and building a single, cohesive revenue engine.
+This is where SaaS GTM consulting services come in—acting as a neutral third party to bridge these divides and build a single, cohesive revenue engine.

 Key Takeaways